José Martí: Style

 Martí's style of writing is difficult to categorize.
 He used many aphorisms—short, memorable lines that convey truth and/or wisdom—and long complex sentences.
 He is considered a major contributor to the Spanish American literary movement known as Modernismo and has been linked to Latin American consciousness of the modern age and modernity.
 His chronicles combined elements of literary portraiture, dramatic narration, and a dioramic scope.
 His poetry contained "fresh and astonishing images along with deceptively simple sentiments".
 As an orator (for he made many speeches) he was known for his cascading structure, powerful aphorisms, and detailed descriptions.
 More important than his style is how he uses that style to put into service his ideas, making "advanced" convincing notions.
 Throughout his writing he made reference to historical figures and events, and used constant allusions to literature, current news and cultural matters.
 For this reason, he may be difficult to read and translate.

-His didactic spirit encouraged him to establish a magazine for children, La Edad de Oro (1889) which contained a short essay titled "Tres Heroes" (three heroes), representative of his talent to adapt his expression to his audience; in this case, to make the young reader conscious of and amazed by the extraordinary bravery of the three men, Bolivar, Hidalgo, and San Martín.
-This is his style to teach delightfully.
+Martí founded the children's magazine La Edad de Oro in 1889.
+It included the essay “Tres héroes”, about Simón Bolívar, Miguel Hidalgo and José de San Martín.
+The piece is an example of Martí adapting his language and presentation for a young audience.